solid/process/solid-editors-tr-process.md

 * Solid Editors will decide to enter an issue into the consensus phase based on three factors:
-  1. That significant discussion has happened in the community on the issue on GitHub already.
+  1. How much discussion about the issue has already taken place among the community on GitHub
-  2. An overall estimation of the position of the issue in the dependency tree of the overall ecosystem.
+  2. The Editors' overall estimation of the position of the issue in the dependency tree of the overall ecosystem
-  3. A commitment of resources to its resolution by actors in the community.
+  3. The commitment of resources made to its resolution by actors in the community

 ##### Exit